varunsapre/netflix-speed-boost/README.md

+---

+*This project was developed using Cursor and represents a first trial of using an all-AI coding environment for complete software development.*

+---
 # Netflix Speed Boost

 A Chrome extension that allows you to temporarily boost Netflix playback speed by holding down on the video area.